-- Complete the AITSL Supervising Pre-service teacher Program professional learning accessed at https://www.aitsl.edu.au/tools-resources/resource/supervising-pre-service-teachers or an equivalent professional learning program. - Formally visit the pre-service teacher (see Table 11 for the required number of supervision visits) and observe them teaching a lesson/s. - Provide written and verbal feedback on the lesson/s to the pre-service teacher. - Provide a copy of the written feedback to the pre-service teacher. - Discuss the pre-service teacher's progress with the mentor teacher. - View the pre-service teacher's Professional Experience teaching and resource files and comment on their quality and/or make suggestions of how they could be improved. - Complete and sign the assessment form/s on Sonia and discuss with the pre-service teacher (see Reporting and Assessment). - Discuss with the mentor if a student is deemed to be At Risk of the failing the Professional Experience placement (see Students At Risk).
+- Complete the AITSL Supervising Pre-service teacher Program professional learning accessed here or an equivalent professional learning program. - Formally visit the pre-service teacher (see Table 1 for the required number of supervision visits) and observe them teaching a lesson/s. - Provide written and verbal feedback on the lesson/s to the pre-service teacher. - Provide a copy of the written feedback to the pre-service teacher. - Discuss the pre-service teacher's progress with the mentor teacher. - View the pre-service teacher's Professional Experience teaching and resource files and comment on their quality and/or make suggestions of how they could be improved. - Complete and sign the assessment form/s on Sonia and discuss with the pre-service teacher (see Reporting and Assessment). - Discuss with the mentor if a student is deemed to be At Risk of the failing the Professional Experience placement (see Students At Risk).